04.17.2025Articles

 • Protein Matrix Modification

-The end result is a combination of different compounds that give rise to various taste sensations such as savory notes, sharp flavors, umami characteristics, and changes in texture.
+The end result is a sophisticated combination of different flavor compounds that give rise to various taste sensations such as savory notes, sharp flavors, umami characteristics, and significant improvements in texture and functionality that make EMC particularly valuable for food manufacturers.

 2. Lipases and Peptidases: Key Enzymes in EMC Production